 On our last Long Island winery trip, my significant other and I ventured down to the South Fork, where, in contrast to the bustling North Fork, there are very few wineries.
 We entered the well-lit tasting room at Channing Daughters Winery, which had a view that would undoubtedly be quite beautiful during a season other than winter.

 Although there were others in the tasting room, we were immediately greeted with warmth and enthusiasm.
-There were a number of wines on the tasting flight and the person pouring the wine offered an additional pour or two of other wines that were open.
+There were several wines on the tasting flight, and the person pouring the wine offered an additional pour or two of other wines that were open.
 Another winery staff member started speaking with us and ended up taking over the tasting.
 He provided equally pleasant conversation and offered some additional wines to try.

 How often do you come away from a winery experience with such excellent service and a freshly baked loaf of bread?